Przemar5/Javascript-icy-tower-game/README.md

 # Javascript-icy-tower-game
-Simple game inspired by Icy Tower and made in HTML5 canvas.
+Simple game inspired by Icy Tower and made with HTML5 canvas.